 It’s true that time does ease the pain of having to put a dog or cat to sleep, but it’s also good to learn what helped other people cope with the pain.
 For instance, I talked to one dog owner who got a paw print tattoo after putting her dog to sleep, as a way to remember her pet.
 I wouldn’t have thought of a tattoo, but she said she is comforted every time she sees it.

-“There is no death.
-Only a change of worlds.” – Chief Seattle.
+May you find wisdom, peace, and healing.
+Remember Chief Seattle’s words: “There is no death.
+Only a change of worlds.”